Marks of Distinction

 Campus organizations: More than 150 clubs dedicated to academics, volunteer service, diversity, recreation, Greek life, politics, religion and many other interests.

 Varsity sports: Men — football, basketball, indoor and outdoor track, cross-country and tennis.
-Women — volleyball, basketball, indoor and outdoor track, cross-country, tennis, golf and soccer.
-Women's softball will begin during the 2014-15 academic year.
+Women — volleyball, basketball, indoor and outdoor track, cross-country, tennis, golf, soccer and softball.

 Athletic conference: Big Sky Conference, National Collegiate Athletic Association, Division I Football Championship Subdivision.